ErikRutyna/SPX-Strategy-Testing/README.md

 # Testing Results
 Results can be found in summarized documents known as The Gourd-erly Report.
 A link to a Google Drive folder containing all issues of it can be found here: https://drive.google.com/drive/folders/1QUgbOwqzQCd_tf0cLnDw_wBv4wM-ejt-?usp=sharing

+# Contact Information
+If you have any questions/comments/concerns regarding this code and/or the information presented in the results, please reach out to myself, Erik Rutyna via email at gourdcapital@gmail.com.